 Many of her works, however, have progressed to full-fledged decorative camouflage – immersing her subjects in their visible surroundings.
 What started for Hack as face paintings for children and make-up for the fashion industry has become an art form with a life of its own.
 Emma has grown a world-wide cult following.

-As her work has progressed, she has also begun integrating further elements such as animals and objects that overtly sit at the forefront and make the disguise of the women holding, touching or petting them slip even further into the background.
+As her work has evolved, she has also begun integrating further elements such as animals and objects that overtly sit at the forefront and make the disguise of the women holding, touching or petting them slip even further into the background.